-The flowchart "Environmental Review Procedures" found in attachments is your overall guide through the process.
+The flowchart "Environmental Review Procedures" (Attachment 1) is your overall guide through the process.
 It provides references to 24 CFR Part 58.
-The other attachments are explanatory material or forms which apply at various states of the procedure.
+The other attachments are explanatory material or forms which apply at various stages of the procedure.

 Please note that 58.14 and 58.5 require the grant recipient to involve federal, state and local governments (including environmental agencies) and the public in the preparation of environmental reviews.
-This requirement can be met by consulting with them at two specific points in the review process (see below).

-The first step in the environmental review process (see flow chart, attachment 1), is to classify the proposed activities as either exempt, categorically excluded, or subject to an environmental assessment.
-Correct classification is important because this determines the procedures and time required.
+The first step, from the flow chart, is classifying the proposed activities as exempt, categorically excluded, or subject to environmental assessment.
+Classify the activities properly, as this determines the procedures and time required.